Charles Peace: Trial

-Mr Campbell Foster Q.C. led for the prosecution; future Solicitor-General Frank Lockwood led for the defence.
+Mr Thomas Campbell Foster Q.C. led for the prosecution; future Solicitor-General Frank Lockwood led for the defence.
 Both men protested to the jury at the sensational rumours being peddled by the press, which appeared to prejudice a fair trial—a sentiment heartily endorsed by Peace, who called out "Hear, Hear!"

 Again, Mrs Dyson denied her husband had attacked Peace, and as she was the only witness to the shooting, there was no one to contradict her statement.
 However, she admitted that she and Peace had been seen together on various occasions and that her husband had objected to the friendship.

 Several other witnesses claimed to have seen Peace in the neighbourhood on the night of the murder, and a labourer named Brassington testified that Peace had accosted him in the street, vowing to shoot "those strange folks before morning" and walking off towards Dyson's house.
 Brassington was a stranger to Peace, but he had seen him at close quarters under a gas-lamp and a full moon; thus, he was able to swear to his identity.
 The revolver taken from Peace at his arrest was produced, and it was shown that the rifling of the bullet extracted from Dyson's head was the same as that of the bullet fired from the revolver.

 Mr Justice Lopes, summing up, said it had been clearly proved that no struggle had taken place before the murder and emphasised that the jury must do their duty to the community by the oath they had sworn.
 Ten minutes after they retired, the jury returned with a verdict of guilty.
 Asked if he had anything to say, Peace reportedly replied, "It is no use my saying anything."
 The judge passed sentence of death, to be carried out in Armley Gaol (later HMP Leeds) on 25 February.